-If you believe your child’s birth injury or death could have been prevented, contact the lawyers of The Becker Law Firm in Cleveland, Ohio.
+If you believe your child’s birth injury or death could have been prevented, contact The Becker Law Firm in Cleveland, Ohio.
 Our lawyers and support staff extend compassionate support and skilled representation to families who have suffered due to preventable birth injuries.
-Our veteran medical malpractice trial lawyers have secured notable results for parents and their babies in delivery trauma litigation.
+Our veteran birth injury trial lawyers have secured notable results for parents and their babies in delivery trauma litigation.

 To discuss your case with one of our Ohio delivery trauma attorneys, call (440) 252-4399 or contact us online.
 We offer free initial consultations.

 Complications during labor and delivery are to be expected, and it is exactly what obstetricians and obstetrical nurses train for.
 They must be able to react competently and quickly to ordinary events and problems during delivery with the goal of delivering a healthy baby and protecting the health of the mother.

 Some types of delivery trauma include injuries to the baby caused by mechanical forces—too much pressure or pulling can cause physical injury.
 Other medical malpractice involves lack of oxygen and blood supply or failure to diagnose and treat during labor.